-The real-estate market in Phoenix has thrived over recent years.
+The real-estate market in Phoenix has thrived in recent years.
 With property prices constantly increasing, investors have seen huge potential in housing here.
 In relation to the city’s growing population, there has been a slight shortage in terms of rentals in certain sought-after parts of the city.

 On the whole, though, new arrivals shouldn’t have any difficulty finding a home in Phoenix.
-Not only is there a huge spectrum of choices in terms of property types and architectural styles, but prospective residents will also be pleased to learn that rentals are exceptionally reasonably priced compared to other major cities in the USA.
+Not only is there a huge spectrum of choices in terms of property types and architectural styles, but prospective residents will also be pleased to learn that rentals are exceptionally reasonably priced compared to other major cities in the US.